ckeditor/ckeditor5/docs/getting-started/licensing/plans.md

 ---
 category: licensing
-menu-title: Available plans
+menu-title: License plans
-meta-title: Configuring editor features | CKEditor 5 documentation
+meta-title: Available license plans | CKEditor 5 documentation
 meta-description: Learn how to configure CKEditor 5.
 order: 20
 modified_at: 2024-06-25
 ---

-# Available commercial CKEditor&nbsp;5 license plans
+# Available CKEditor&nbsp;5 license plans

 There are several licensing plans you can choose from for greater flexibility and value.